LEARNAcademy/syllabus/rails_fullstack/wildlife_tracker_challenge.md

 - Is your server running?
 - Are you requesting the correct route?
 - Errors?
 Always look at the first error in the list.
-- Cloud 9 Users: Be sure and read over the [instructions](./postman.md) on making your app in development available to Postman.

 ## The API Stories

 The Forest Service is considering a proposal to place in conservancy a forest of virgin Douglas fir just outside of Portland, Oregon.
 Before they give the go-ahead, they need to do an environmental impact study.
-They've asked you to build an app so that the rangers can use to report wildlife sightings.
+They've asked you to build an API the rangers can use to report wildlife sightings.

-- **Story**:  As the consumer of the API I can create an animal and save it in the database.
+- **Story**:  As a developer I can create an animal model in the database.
 An animal has the following information: common name, latin name, kingdom (mammal, insect, etc.).
-- **Story**:  As the consumer of the API I can list all the animals in a database.
+- **Story**:  As the consumer of the API I can see all the animals in the database.
   - *Hint*: Make a few animals using Rails Console
 - **Story**:  As the consumer of the API I can update an animal in the database.
+- **Story**:  As the consumer of the API I can destroy an animal in the database.
-- **Story**:  As the consumer of the API I can destroy a animal in the database.
+- **Story**:  As the consumer of the API I can create a new animal in the database.
-- **Story**:  As the consumer of the API I can create a sighting of an animal with date (use the *datetime* datatype), latitude and longitude.
+- **Story**:  As the consumer of the API I can create a sighting of an animal with date (use the *datetime* datatype), a latitude, and a longitude.
   - *Hint*:  An animal has_many sightings.  (rails g resource Sighting animal_id:integer ...)
 - **Story**:  As the consumer of the API I can update an animal sighting in the database.
 - **Story**:  As the consumer of the API I can destroy an animal sighting in the database.
 - **Story**:  As the consumer of the API, when I view a specific animal, I can also see a list sightings of that animal.
 - **Story**:  As the consumer of the API, I can run a report to list all sightings during a given time period.
-- *Hint*: Your controller can look something like this:
+  - *Hint*: Your controller can look like this:
 ```ruby
 class SightingsController < ApplicationController
   def index